bmcmahen/selection-position/Readme.md

 # selection-position

-  small wrapper to determine the current position of the window selection
+  Determine the current position of the selection or cursor.

 ## Installation